 If you are divorcing, you may be wondering who should receive the house, the car, the business and other property.
+Division of marital property involves careful planning and consideration of your financial situation.
 Effective legal representation can ensure an equitable distribution of property and assets.
 Both Ohio and Kentucky are equitable distribution states.
 Property is not necessarily divided equally (although it can be), but rather divided according to worth and in the interests of fairness.
 As a result, the person awarded the home may receive less physical property than the other spouse, with the goal being to reach an equitable settlement.

 Marital property is generally all property that was accumulated during the marriage, although property acquired prior to the marriage may be considered mixed if it increased in value during the marriage.
 In addition, inherited property or gifts are usually considered to be non-marital property, which means they are generally not subject to marital division.